 How can I establish myself online?

-There are several ways to define an executive online, including public relations, build a website, create online profiles, create a Wikipedia page (only if you qualify), author blogs, answer interviews, write a book, establish a social media presence, and speak publically.
+There are several ways to define an executive online, including public relations, building a website, creating online profiles, creating a Wikipedia page (only if you qualify), author blogs, answering interviews, writing a book, establishing a social media presence, and speaking publically.